Water Treatment at Home

-Why Water Treatment is Important
+Why Is Water Treatment Important?

-Water Softening with Ion Exchange
+Water Softening by Ion Exchangers

-Chemical and Physical Water Treatment
+Chemical and Physical Methods

-Membrane and Reverse Osmosis
+Reverse Osmosis Method

 Activated Carbon Filters